GRR vs NRR: Gross vs Net Revenue Retention Explained

 Sources: OpenView Partners SaaS Benchmarks 2024, SaaS Capital Annual Survey 2024, Bessemer Cloud Index 2024

-A GRR below 80% is a red flag for any investor or acquirer.
-An NRR below 90% means your existing customers are actively shrinking — not just leaving, but downgrading too.
+A GRR below 80% is a red flag for any investor or acquirer reviewing your GRR vs NRR story.
+An NRR below 90% means your existing customers are actively shrinking, not just leaving, but downgrading too.

 FAQ

-GRR (Gross Revenue Retention) is the percentage of existing customer revenue you keep over a period, excluding any expansion.
-It measures pure retention — how much of your base stays and stays at the same spend level.
-It maxes out at 100% because it ignores upsells entirely.
+In a GRR vs NRR breakdown, GRR (Gross Revenue Retention) is the percentage of existing customer revenue you keep over a period, excluding any expansion.
+It measures pure retention, how much of your base stays and stays at the same spend level.
+It maxes out at 100% because the GRR side ignores upsells entirely.

-No. GRR is always equal to or lower than NRR.
+No. In any GRR vs NRR review, GRR is always equal to or lower than NRR.
 GRR excludes expansion revenue while NRR includes it.
-The only scenario where they’re equal is when you have zero expansion — no upgrades, no add-ons, no seat growth.
+The only scenario where the two are equal is when you have zero expansion, no upgrades, no add-ons, no seat growth.

-What is a good NRR for bootstrapped SaaS?
+What is a good NRR for bootstrapped SaaS in a GRR vs NRR check?

-Above 100% is the target.
+When you run the GRR vs NRR check, above 100% on NRR is the target.
 Median for bootstrapped SaaS selling to SMBs is around 100–105% (SaaS Capital, 2024).
 If you’re above 110%, you’re in the top quartile.
 Below 90% means your existing base is actively shrinking and you need to address churn or build expansion paths.

-Should I report GRR or NRR to investors?
+Should I report GRR or NRR to investors, or both in a GRR vs NRR view?

-Report both.
+Report both — GRR vs NRR is the only honest framing.
 GRR proves your base is stable.
 NRR proves your customers grow over time.
-An investor who only sees NRR will ask about GRR anyway — a high NRR with low GRR means you’re hiding churn behind expansion, and experienced investors spot that immediately.
+An investor who only sees NRR will ask about GRR anyway, and a high NRR with low GRR means you’re hiding churn behind expansion, and experienced investors spot that immediately.

-How often should I calculate GRR and NRR?
+How often should I calculate GRR vs NRR?

 Monthly.
-Both metrics use MRR as the base, so they align naturally with monthly reporting cycles.
-Track them side by side on the same dashboard so you can see the spread between them over time.
-A widening gap means expansion is accelerating — a narrowing gap means churn is catching up.
+Both sides of the GRR vs NRR pair use MRR as the base, so they align naturally with monthly reporting cycles.
+Track GRR vs NRR side by side on the same dashboard so you can see the spread between them over time.
+A widening gap means expansion is accelerating, a narrowing gap means churn is catching up.

 Free Tool